annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/controls/intro.md

 # Controls

-This section contains the UI patterns that allow you to manipulate controls in your app.
+This section contains the UI patterns that allow you to customize the control elements in your app, for example, buttons, drop-down menus, and search boxes.